 Finally, the staff has determined the NRC's current breakthrough limits for both Tc-99m and Rb-82 radioisotope generators are safe.
 End of NRC Staff's response b.
-For generator breakthrough testing, conformity between the corresponding FDA regulations and NRC rules is highly recommended, and the ACMUI is recommending conformity specifically with the one section of the respective package insert that deals with breakthrough testing of the generator's parent radionuclide.
+In considering parent breakthrough in future rulemaking, conformity between the corresponding FDA regulations and NRC rules is suggested, and the ACMUI is suggesting conformity specifically with the one section of the respective package insert that deals with breakthrough testing of the generator's parent radionuclide.
 This would be especially beneficial as new generators (e.g., the germanium-68 (Ge-68)/gallium-68 (Ga-68) generator) become FDA-approved products.
 The NRC would be able to inspect, immediately, for compliance with the applicable FDA breakthrough testing requirements and thus would not have to await revision of its rules for testing newly introduced generators.
-Our Rulemaking Sub-Committee unanimously recommends that the NRC adopt the parent-breakthrough limits for radioisotope generators as described in the relevant FDA-approved package inserts.
+Our Rulemaking Sub-Committee therefore suggests that in future rulemaking that the NRC adopt the parent-breakthrough limits for radioisotope generators as described in the relevant FDA-approved package inserts.